ublue-os/akmods/README.md

 - `common` - any kmod installed by default in Bluefin or which was originally in main pre-39
 - `extra` - primarily for kmods used in Bazzite or any others we need, but don't fit in `common`
-- `nvidia` - only for the nvidia kmod
+- `nvidia` - only for the nvidia kmod and addons
+- `zfs` - only for the zfs kmod and utilities

 Feel free to PR more kmod build scripts into this repo!